Gil Evans: Ryan Truesdell presents the Gil Evans Project

 Ryan Truesdell (de) began the Gil Evans Project, which resulted in a 2012 CD entitled Centennial, featuring previously unrecorded compositions and arrangements.
 These were produced with the permission of the Gil Evans estate, who gave Truesdell access to these scores and materials.
 Miles Evans, Gil's son, also led the Gil Evans Orchestra for a centennial concert at New York's Highline Ballroom, featuring many of the musicians heard in the orchestra during Evans's lifetime.

 Film music

 In 1986, Evans produced and arranged the soundtrack to the film of the Colin MacInnes book Absolute Beginners, thereby working with such contemporary artists as Sade Adu, Patsy Kensit's Eighth Wonder, the Style Council, Jerry Dammers, Smiley Culture, Edward Tudor-Pole, and David Bowie.

 He also arranged the music for the 1986 Martin Scorsese film The Color of Money.

 Personal life

 Evans first married Lillian Grace following the 1949 Birth of the Cool recording sessions.
 Very little is known about this marriage.
 In 1963, he married again.
 Evans was survived by his second wife, Anita (Cooper), and two children, Noah and Miles.
 His son Miles played trumpet in his Monday Night Orchestra.

-Evans died of peritonitis in Cuernavaca, Mexico, contracting it shortly after a surgery for his prostate and subsequent travel to Mexico to recover.
-Evans died at the age of 75.
+Evans died at age 75 in Cuernavaca, Mexico, of peritonitis, contracting it shortly after prostate surgery and subsequent travel to Mexico to recover.